ono-midori/ono-midori.github.io/techs/zguide.md

 If you follow these rules, you can quite easily build elegant multithreaded applications, and later split off threads into separate processes as you need to.
 Application logic can sit in threads, processes, or nodes: whatever your scale needs.

-ZeroMQ uses native OS threads rather than virtual “green” threads.
+ZeroMQ uses native OS threads rather than virtual "green" threads.
 The advantage is that you don't need to learn any new threading API, and that ZeroMQ threads map cleanly to your operating system.
 You can use standard tools like Intel's ThreadChecker to see what your application is doing.
 The disadvantages are that native threading APIs are not always portable, and that if you have a huge number of threads (in the thousands), some operating systems will get stressed.

 Let's see how this works in practice.
 We'll turn our old Hello World server into something more capable.
 The original server ran in a single thread.
 If the work per request is low, that's fine: one ØMQ thread can run at full speed on a CPU core, with no waits, doing an awful lot of work.
 But realistic servers have to do nontrivial work per request.
 A single core may not be enough when 10,000 clients hit the server all at once.
 So a realistic server will start multiple worker threads.
 It then accepts requests as fast as it can and distributes these to its worker threads.
 The worker threads grind through the work and eventually send their replies back.